schnoddelbotz/writing/README.md

    like GIT do not only provide a life long change history of your documents, but also serve as constant BACKUP.
 You CAN put binary files on git, but it simply makes no sense.
 Ask someone.
 2. Focus.
 You are not paid for designing a document.
-Type setting is an art.
+Typesetting is an art.
    VERY VERY few people study typography or even bother about it.
 Now, with type setting tools like LaTeX, YOU do not need to bother - cool, eh?
    The idea is that THE TEXT MATTERS FOR YOU.
 Do NOT WASTE TIME FORMATTING.